rexposadas/simulate-archive/README.md

 You will see the sample application make a GET request to `http://google.com` and print out the response time.

-To get started with your own simulation, refer to the code in `apps/sample/example1`. `main.go` from that example is meant as a walk-through of a simple simulation.
+To get started with your own simulation, refer to the code in `apps/sample/example1/main.go`.
+That example is meant as a walk-through of a simple simulation.

 ### Roadmap